CellRank Meets CytoTRACE¶

 Note

-The visualization techniques demonstrated here work for every kernel, no matter whether it’s a VelocityKernel
+The visualization techniques demonstrated here work for every kernel, no matter whether it’s a VelocityKernel, PseudotimeKernel, CytoTRACEKernel or some other CellRank kernel.

 Closing matters¶